logantgt/harmony-span/README.md

 # HarmonySpan
 a Node.JS application that allows you to trigger webhooks directly from a Logitech Harmony Hub and compatible remote.

 Have you found HarmonySpan useful?
-Go ahead and buy me a Ko-fi;
+Go ahead and buy me a coffee;

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A61WGUQ)